guardian/kcl-pekko-stream/README.md

 # kcl-pekko-stream

+> [!IMPORTANT]
+> This project is a maintenance fork of https://github.com/StreetContxt/kcl-akka-stream, for the usage of projects at [the Guardian](https://github.com/guardian).
+> The library has been migrated from akka-stream to pekko-stream, and will be kept up to date with the latest dependency versions.
+> Please note that beyond this and critical bugs, no feature work is currently planned, and patches are unlikely to be accepted.
+> Consumers who require new functionality are encouraged to create their own forks to suit their own requirements.

 Pekko Streaming Source backed by Kinesis Client Library (KCL 2.x).

 This library combines the convenience of Pekko Streams with KCL 2.x checkpoint management, failover, load-balancing,